FL Authors Academy 2021 Faculty

 Nancy J. Cohen

 Nancy J. Cohen writes the Bad Hair Day Mysteries featuring South Florida hairstylist Marla Vail.
-Titles in this series have made the IMBA bestseller list, been selected by Suspense Magazine as best cozy mystery, won a Readers’ Favorite gold medal, and earned third place in the Arizona Literary Awards.
-Nancy’s instructional guide, Writing the Cozy Mystery, is an Agatha Awards finalist.
-A featured speaker at libraries, conferences, and community events, she is past president of Mystery Writers of America Florida Chapter and Florida Romance Writers.
-Visit her at NancyJCohen.com
+Titles in this series have made the IMBA bestseller list, been selected by Suspense Magazine as best cozy mystery, won a Readers’ Favorite Gold Medal, and earned third place in the Arizona Literary Awards.
+Nancy’s repertoire includes over twenty mystery and romance novels, two novellas, and the instructional guide, Writing the Cozy Mystery.
+She is both traditionally published and self-published in fiction and non-fiction.
+NancyJCohen.com

 Eliot Kleinberg has been a reporter for four decades and is the author of 10 books.
 He’s had the misfortune of viewing a lifetime of bad writing, sometimes, sadly, his own, and has seen it all.
 He’s helped young reporters and was on a team that created the writing bible for The Palm Beach Post.
 He can help you clean up your story of all those groaners so your good writing shines through.

-Sharon Plotkin has 21 years of crime scene experience in Miami.
+Sharon L. Plotkin is a native Floridian with 21 years of crime scene experience in Miami.
 She is a certified crime scene investigator and a published author.
 She teaches at colleges throughout the country as well as to law enforcement and crime scene personnel in Asia and the Caribbean islands.

 Bestselling novelist Elaine Viets has written 33 mysteries in four series.
 With Brain Storm, her first Angela Richman Death Investigator mystery, she returns to her hardboiled roots.
 Elaine passed the MedicoLegal Death Investigators Course for forensic professionals for this series.
-Fire and Ashes, the second book in the series, will be published July 25.
+A Star Is Dead, the fourth book in the series was just published.
 Award-winning author Reed Farrel Coleman says, “In Brain Storm, Viets takes a dangerous turn down a dark alley but manages it with panache and a touch of humor.”
 Elaine won the Anthony, Agatha, and Lefty Awards.